For a complete list of all residential and commuter athletic camps taking place at Stanford, please visit gostanford.com/camps

 Contact: 888-709-TECH (8324)

-Description: The League of Creative Minds was created to provide an entry way for high-ability middle school and high school students into public policy, international world affairs, leadership roles, public advocacy, diplomacy , investigative journalism, and the inner workings of governments, international organizations, and the United Nations.
+Description: Provides an entry way for high abilitiy middle school and high school students into public policy, international world affairs, leadership roles, public advocacy, diplomacy , investigative journalism and the inner workings of governments, international organizations and the United Nations.
 The League hosts academic courses all summer long at Stanford, and is sponsored year round by Stanford Medical School.

 Web site: http://www.creativedelegates.org